symbol/symbol-docs/source/concepts/account-restriction.rst

 By default, when there are no restrictions set, all the accounts in the network can announce transactions to the unrestricted account.

+Additionally, an account can decide to apply address restrictions to the **outgoing transactions**, limiting the accounts allowed that are valid recipients.

 ******************
 Mosaic restriction
 ******************

-An account can configure a restriction to permit **incoming** transactions only if all the :doc:`mosaics <mosaic>` attached are allowed.
+Similar to address restrictions, an account can configure a restriction to permit **incoming** transactions only if all the :doc:`mosaics <mosaic>` attached are allowed.
 On the other hand, the account can refuse to accept transactions containing a mosaic listed as blocked.

+Account mosaic restrictions are generally used to **prevent accounts being tagged with mosaics** not associated to their activity.

 *********************
 Operation restriction